Groom Speech Help A-Z

 W is for wedding venue

-Every word is precious in your speech so don’t devote a whole paragraph to the wonders of your wedding venue.
+Every word is precious in your speech so don’t devote a whole paragraph to the wonders of your wedding venue, photographer, florist or DJ.
+If you wish to, a quick thanks is fine.
 This is the speech of a lifetime not a Trip Advisor review.

 Y is for Yesterday